 4. Learn to layer like a boss.

 Pair an oversized sweater and white tee over a pair of skinnies and throw on a statement piece like a bold lip or sunglasses and you have yourself a luxe and minimal outfit.

 Try to steer clear of noticeable logos on your clothing.
 No one needs to know that your sweater is from the GAP.
 You are not a walking advertisement.
 Now, if you choose to invest in a KENZO logo sweatshirt, that’s a key piece that will make a fashion statement.
 However, if you’re buying a piece from a fast-fashion retailer, leave the logos.

 6. Take care of your clothing and accessories.

 Don’t wear a t-shirt with a hole in it that isn’t supposed to be there.
-Take care of your handbags and shoes.
-Buy things of good quality so you won’t have to worry about them ripping or falling apart.
+Take care of your handbags and shoes and invest in good quality so you won’t have to worry about them ripping or falling apart.

 7. Go bold on the accessories and lip color.

 You can instantly bring your outfit to the next level by pairing it with a statement bag or sunglasses and a bright lip.
 My favorite accessory for making any outfit look more expensive is a matte red lip.
 It’s a statement look that never goes out of style.

 8. When you find a good and affordable basic, buy multiples.

 If you happen to go into a store and find soft, high-quality tees, buy multiples.
 As a minimalist, I always build my outfits around the basics and add a key piece at the end to bring it up a notch.
 So when I see basics at an affordable price, I always stock up.